-Alanna Knight was born on Tyneside of Scots-Irish parentage and remains one of the most popular authors in UK libraries.
-She is a leading crime writer who has three historical crime series, the Victorian detective Inspector Jeremy Faro, lady investigator Rose McQuinn, and time-traveller Tam Eildor.
+Alanna Knight (1923–2020) was born on Tyneside of Scots-Irish parentage and remains one of the most popular authors in UK libraries.
+A leading crime writer, Alanna wrote three historical crime series: the Victorian detective Inspector Jeremy Faro, lady investigator Rose McQuinn, and time-traveller Tam Eildor.
 Her 60 published works also include romantic thrillers and historical novels.
-Alanna is an authority on Robert Louis Stevenson and her non-fiction includes true crime, ‘how to write’ guides and biographies.
+Alanna was an authority on Robert Louis Stevenson and her non-fiction includes true crime, ‘how to write’ guides and biographies.

 Alanna’s website: www.alannaknight.com